joaogcoward/n8n-marine-conservation/workflows/Vessel Tracker & Alert System.md

 ### **Limitations and Scalability 📈**
 While effective for its current scope, this workflow can be built upon to handle enterprise-level needs.

+* **Inherent Limitation:** The workflow cannot detect vessels that are not streaming AIS data, such as those engaged in illegal activities

 * **Current Limitations:** The workflow relies on a Python script to be running to provide the AIS data stream, which introduces a point of failure.
 It is also limited to one data source.